-Respondents are not in a position to represent the legislative interests of the House petition, and it will not unduly delay, embarrass or prejudice the trial, or adjudication of the rights of the parties, because the House Leaders are filing this intervention petition in the early stages of the case, and before any similar interventions have been ruled upon.
-The House Leaders' presence in this case will simplify this action and is necessary, as they will bring before the Court arguments and law that otherwise would not be present.
+- 56. Furthermore, the political and policy differences between the executive and legislative branches demonstrate that the executive branch Respondents are "simply not in a position to represent" the House Leaders.
+Id. - 57.
+Finally, the House Leaders have not unduly delayed in filing this intervention petition, and it will not unduly delay, embarrass or prejudice the trial, or adjudication of the rights of the parties, because the House Leaders are filing this intervention petition within the deadline set for responses, and before any similar interventions have been ruled upon.
+The House Leaders' presence in this case will simplify this action and is necessary, as they will bring before the Court arguments and law that otherwise would not be present. - 58.
+There is no basis allowing for refusal of the House Leaders' right to intervene into this case.

-Leaders.